-- 134 For bank prudential purposes, a specific risk weight is applied to tangible assets.
+- 135 For bank prudential purposes, a specific risk weight is applied to tangible assets.
 When the underlying asset is an intangible, a deduction from own funds is applied.
-Hence depending on the nature of the newly recognised right-of-use assets, a different prudential treatment might be applied, with varying effects on the solvency and leverage ratios of bank lessees. - 135 EFRAG notes that similar issues will or may apply to other financial service entities subject to regulatory capital requirements (e.g. insurance entities). - 136 It needs to be highlighted that the actual effects of IFRS 16 on solvency, leverage and liquidity ratios of financial services entities subject to prudential capital requirements will depend on the decisions taken by the relevant prudential regulators in response to the introduction of the new accounting standard.
-In this context, EFRAG has not considered these effects in its assessment. - 137 As an observer on the EFRAG Board, the European Banking Authority (EBA) provided an assessment as an input into EFRAG's endorsement advice of the impact of IFRS 16, in particular from a prudential supervisory perspective.
-In its letter dated 11 January 2017, the EBA indicated that they have conducted: - (a) a qualitative analysis of the interaction of IFRS 16 with the existing prudential requirements being the nature of the right-of-use asset and the prudential treatment of these assets for capital, leverage and liquidity purposes; and - (b) a quantitative analysis of the impact of IFRS 16 on a sample of 65 banks across 19 countries in the European Economic Area (each country being represented by at least three banks with different sizes, business model and risk profile). - 138 The EBA concluded that its analysis suggested that, overall.
-IFRS 16 would not raise significant challenges related to bank regulation and the impact of IFRS 16 on own funds and leverage ratios of banks was estimated to be of rather limited significance. - 139 The EBA acknowledged that its analysis included a number of limitations and was conducted on the basis of the available data at the time the analysis was performed.
+Hence depending on the nature of the newly recognised right-of-use assets, a different prudential treatment might be applied, with varying effects on the solvency and leverage ratios of bank lessees. - 136 EFRAG notes that similar issues will or may apply to other financial service entities subject to regulatory capital requirements (e.g. insurance entities). - 137 It needs to be highlighted that the actual effects of IFRS 16 on solvency, leverage and liquidity ratios of financial services entities subject to prudential capital requirements will depend on the decisions taken by the relevant prudential regulators in response to the introduction of the new accounting standard.
+In this context, EFRAG has not considered these effects in its assessment. - 138 As an observer on the EFRAG Board, the European Banking Authority (EBA) provided an assessment as an input into EFRAG's endorsement advice of the impact of IFRS 16, in particular from a prudential supervisory perspective. - 139 In its letter dated 11 January 2017, the EBA indicated that they have conducted: - (a) a qualitative analysis of the interaction of IFRS 16 with the existing prudential requirements being the nature of the right-of-use asset and the prudential treatment of these assets for capital, leverage and liquidity purposes; and - (b) a quantitative analysis of the impact of IFRS 16 on a sample of 65 banks across 19 countries in the European Economic Area (each country being represented by at least three banks with different sizes, business model and risk profile). - 140 The quantitative analysis considered a baseline scenario whereby a risk weight of 100% is applied to the right-of-use assets and a 3% discount rate is used to estimate the present value of the future lease obligations.
+The analysis also included a sensitivity analysis considering different scenarios regarding the discount rate applied to the lease obligations and the risk weight applied to the right -of-use assets. - 141 On the basis of the underlying assumptions, the EBA concluded that its analysis suggested that, overall.
+IFRS 16 would not raise significant challenges related to bank regulation and the impact of IFRS 16 on own funds and leverage ratios of banks was estimated to be of rather limited significance. - The EBA acknowledged that its analysis included a number of limitations and was conducted on the basis of the available data at the time the analysis was performed.
 The actual impact of IFRS 16 could differ across different banks and jurisdictions when IFRS 16 is initially applied.
-The impact will depend mainly on the magnitude of the lease obligations that a bank holds which will need to be recognised when IFRS 16 is initially applied. - 140 Lastly, the EBA indicated that it would continue analysing the interactions of IFRS 16 with the prudential regulatory framework taking into consideration any developments at the international level, namely at the Basel Committee of Banking Supervision.
+The impact will depend mainly on the magnitude of the lease obligations that a bank holds which will need to be recognised when IFRS 16 is initially applied. - 143 Lastly, the EBA indicated that it would continue analysing the interactions of IFRS 16 with the prudential regulatory framework taking into consideration any developments at the international level, namely at the Basel Committee of Banking Supervision.